morristech/nfc-sweetspot/README.md

 # Thanks to
  * The sweetspot data was collected by [McLear Ltd](https://mclear.com) and released under Apache v2
+ * The server to collect this data is [open source](https://github.com/JohnMcLear/sweetspot-server)
  * This library is maintained by [Cotech](https://cotech.de)

 # License